Up to 11ty

 ...
 Until 11ty Appeared

-Marvellous: I could keep my existing structure, adapt to this new framework and just use Node.js!
-As ever, getting up and running
+Marvellous: I could keep my existing structure, adapt to this new framework and stick to Node.js!
+As ever, it was quick to get going,

-was simple enough, but there were plenty of caveats, mostly covered in the incredibly helpful article Turn Jekyll up to Eleventy.
+but there were plenty of caveats, mostly covered in the incredibly helpful article Turn Jekyll up to Eleventy.
+Even when things

-Even when things are missing, like the helpful Liquid filters provided by Jekyll, they are simple enough to replace in your
+were missing, like the helpful Liquid filters provided by Jekyll, they were quick to replace in the

 eleventyConfig.addFilter( "truncate", (text, maxLength) => (text || "").substr(0, maxLength || 160) )